 Bespoke Legal Services

-We also provide further and ongoing tailored legal advice, assistance and representation in legal proceedings concerning legal parentage in the English Family Court for:
+We also provide further and ongoing tailored legal advice, assistance and representation in legal proceedings concerning legal parentage and paternity in the English Family Court for:

-Louisa Ghevaert has dealt with numerous leading legal parentage cases in the UK, including:
+Louisa Ghevaert has dealt with numerous leading legal parentage and paternity cases in the UK, including: